tin2tin/script_update_checker/README.md

 # How

-Place the script in question in the Text Editor and execute the operator in the sidebar.
+1. Open the script in question in the Text Editor and execute the operator in the sidebar.
-All items with issues will be listed in the sidebar.
+2. All items with issues will be listed in the sidebar.
-Click on an issue to go to that line.
+3. Click on an issue to go to that line.

 ## About